open-edge-insights/eii-core/README.md

 * [TimeSeriesProfiler](https://github.com/open-edge-insights/eii-tools/blob/master/TimeSeriesProfiler/README.md)
 * [VideoProfiler](https://github.com/open-edge-insights/eii-tools/blob/master/VideoProfiler/README.md)

-# ELK usage for centralized logging of EII services logs

-Please find more details about this capability at [build/remote_logging/README.md](build/remote_logging/README.md)

 # EII Uninstaller

 The uninstaller script automates the removal of all the EII Docker configuration installed on a system.
 This uninstaller will perform the following tasks: